 ESG is most suited for patients who were unable to achieve the desired weight loss with diet and lifestyle changes.
 It is also suited for patients who do not want to undergo surgery or who do not meet the criteria for traditional bariatric surgery.

-The procedure is done endoscopically, so no incisions are needed.
+The ESG procedure is done endoscopically, so no incisions are needed.
 The endoscopist advances an endoscope (a tube with a camera and a light on its tip) through the mouth to the stomach.
-The scope is equipped with a suturing device that allows us to suture the stomach from inside.
+The scope is equipped with a suturing device that allows us to suture the stomach from the inside.
 This way, we can decrease the size of the stomach by about 70-80%.
 The stomach can accommodate smaller meals; but also the rate by which the food empties from the stomach is decreased, so a smaller meal lasts for a much longer period of time.
-The patient can follow a low caloric diet without feeling hungry all the time.
+After the ESG procedure, the patient can follow a low-calorie diet without feeling hungry all the time.

 In addition to weight loss patients who undergo an ESG see an improvement in their blood sugar, blood pressure as well as mood and obstructive sleep apnea.